rancher/elemental-operator/README.md

   # which is typically fleet-default.
   namespace: fleet-local
 spec:
-  # The image name to pull for the OS
+  # The image name to pull for the OS.
+Overrides managedOSVersionName when specified
   osImage: rancher/os2:v0.0.0

+  # The ManagedOSVersion to use for the upgrade
+  managedOSVersionName: ""

   # The selector for which nodes will be select.
 If null then all nodes
   # will be selected